enze-chen/mi-book-2021/_sources/week_3/14/day_14.md

 ## Timing for today

-- We will start the day with morning scrum on Zoom at 9:00AM _sharp_.
+- We will start the day with morning scrum on Zoom at 9:00AM.
-- Enze will hold drop-in OH from 1:00PM to 2:00PM on Zoom.
+- Enze will hold drop-in OH from 1:00PM to 2:00PM on Zoom. 🎋
 - Final presentations will start at 2:00PM on Zoom. ⭐
 - We will convene for a quick debrief on Zoom following the presentations.